watson-developer-cloud/swift-sdk/README.md

 ## Linux Compatibility

-The following services offer basic support in Linux: Conversation, Language Translator, Natural Language Classifier, Personality Insights V3, Tone Analyzer, and Tradeoff Analytics.
-Please note some services are not yet fully supported such as Alchemy Language, Alchemy Data News, Document Conversion, Text to Speech, Speech to Text, and Visual Recognition.

-To include the Watson SDK to your Linux projects, please follow the [Swift Package Manager instructions.](#swift-package-manager)
+To use the Watson SDK in your Linux project, please follow the [Swift Package Manager instructions.](#swift-package-manager).
+Note that Speech to Text and Text to Speech are not supported because they rely on frameworks that are unavailable on Linux.

 ## Contributing